Cheap website hosting exists. You can pay as low as £5 per month with cheap website hosting services.

 Should you use a cheap website host, or buy a cheap domain name?
 Does it really matter?

 Cost and speed.
 Two words to consider when choosing web hosting services.
 In today’s world, paying for web hosting services is just part of doing business.

-So we thought we’d ask: Is this a good area to save money?
+So we thought we’d ask: is your website’s hosting a good area to try and save money?

 Are all web hosting services the same?

 If you want to build a speedy website that stands the test of time, then you need to consider how you are choosing your web hosting service and domain provider.

 It’s tempting to go for the cheaper web hosting service (at least at first) and then scale up or switch to another service provider after a few months.